ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/lsc/large-scale-changes/index.md

 However, this also means that these kinds of LSCs have a high bar of being low-risk and non-controversial.

-As the LSC Requestor, the process of getting the LSC fully submitted looks like:
+As the LSC Requester, the process of getting the LSC fully submitted looks like:

 1. Create all of the CLs in the set, using a hashtag to identify them.
 This can be done in small batches (using automation or manually), if desired.